Skip to main content

 While all exercise is beneficial, structuring your training can optimize the signals you send to your body.
 The goal is to create a program that provides both the intense, acute stimulus for hormonal adaptation and the consistent, rhythmic stimulus for vascular health.

-A combination of and different forms of cardiovascular exercise appears to be the most effective strategy.
+A combination of resistance training and different forms of cardiovascular exercise appears to be the most effective strategy.
 High-Intensity Interval Training (HIIT), which involves short bursts of maximum effort followed by brief recovery periods, is particularly effective.
 HIIT creates a significant metabolic demand that can stimulate the release of both testosterone and growth hormone.

 Simultaneously, the rapid changes in blood flow during HIIT provide a powerful stimulus for endothelial NO production.
 This makes it an exceptionally efficient modality for targeting both systems.